 - a.
 The County's Roads and Transportation Department deicing program was implemented by Camp Bessemer and Camp Ketona.
-A total of 210 tons of sand was applied during this reporting period for ice control on County roadways.
+A total of 1,138 tons of sand was applied during this reporting period for ice control on County roadways.
 Please see Appendix B. - b.
-The Turkey Creek Nature Preserve (TCNP) led several cleanups and removed over two tons of debris.
+The County's Roads and Transportation Department maintains the County's roadways.
+During this reporting period, 979 bags of trash was collected from along Jefferson County roadways.
+Please see Appendix B.

+- c.
+Stormwater Program staff developed a partnership with People Against a Littered State (PALS) promoting and coordinating the 2014 "Don't Drop it On Alabama" statewide Spring Cleanup for Jefferson County held on various dates from February through August.
+PALS reports that 61 counties and over 125 groups participated statewide with over 340 tons of litter collected.
+In Jefferson County, 45 cleanups were held resulting in 1,659 volunteers spending over 6,636 hours picking up 85 tons of litter along roadways and out of ditches.
+Of those totals, 31 cleanups were held in unincorporated areas of Jefferson County resulting in 904 volunteers spending 3,616 hours picking up 66.7 tons of litter which was disposed of by the County's Roads & Transportation Department (R&TD).
+The amount of material collected is contained in the County's R&TD yearly tonnage report under material debris removed from ditches.
+Please see Appendix B. - d.
+The Turkey Creek Nature Preserve (TCNP) led 13 cleanups resulting in 274 volunteers picking up and removing 5.75 tons of debris.
 The Jefferson County Commission and the TCNP work together under an ongoing formalized Memorandum of Understanding to reduce water quality pollution along roadways.
 There also were several local school and service organization volunteers participating in the events.
-Please see Appendix B and I. - c.
-Two Renew Our Rivers Cleanups were scheduled during Permit Year 2012-2013.
-Seventy five volunteers removed two full large dumpsters of trash and debris from the Warrior River Bankhead Lake Cleanup held on June 1, 2013 and a community wide cleanup was promoted to have local residents pick up trash and debris along roadsides and in sloughs from May 29 until June 1, 2013.
+Please see Appendix B and I. - e.
+Three Renew Our Rivers Cleanups were scheduled during Permit Year 2013-2014.
+Reports show that 67 volunteers removed trash and debris from the Warrior River Bankhead Lake Cleanup held on May 31, 2014.
+As part of this event, a community wide cleanup was also promoted to have local residents pick up trash and debris along roadsides and in sloughs from May 29 until June 1, 2013.
+A total of 4.5 tons was collected during all these events.